 Noise Pollution

-Noise pollution is the excessive or harmful levels of noise in the environment.
-Common sources of noise pollution are:
+Noise pollution is essentially defined as unwanted or harmful levels of noise in the environment.
+Some of the most common sources of noise pollution are:

-• Urban Traffic: The constant movement of vehicles in cities generates significant noise levels, affecting urban dwellers.
+- Urban Traffic: The ceaseless movement of vehicles in cities generates huge noise levels that plague city citizens.

-• Industrial Activities: Factories, construction sites, and other industrial operations produce loud noises that contribute to noise pollution.
+- Industrial Activities: Factories, construction sites, and other industrial operations produce noisy noises, contributing to pollution.

 Effects on Health and Wildlife: Prolonged exposure to high noise levels can lead to hearing loss, stress, sleep disturbances, and cardiovascular problems in humans.
 It also affects wildlife by disrupting communication, mating, and feeding behaviors.